Understanding Signatures: Their History, Importance, and Evolving Role in Digital Communication

 2. Complexity: Uniqueness adds security.
 Integrate loops or unique flourishes to make the signature distinct and less prone to forgery.

 3. Style: Personal style reflects individuality.
-Choose design elements, such as initials or full name, that express personal identity while ensuring readability.
+Choose design elements, such as initials or full names, that express personal identity while ensuring readability.

 4. Legibility: Ensure readability for proper identification.
-Balance between stylishness and clarity enhances verification accuracy.
+A balance between stylishness and clarity enhances verification accuracy.

 5. Practice: Repetition ensures reliability.
 Consistent practice improves fluency, ensuring the signature remains steady across uses.